Braid and Strand Camera

 Currently Basler cameras are best supported.
 We use Basler's Pylon library to access the cameras.

-Allied Vision Cameras using the Vimba X library is planned for Strand Camera and Braid version 0.12.
+Allied Vision cameras using the Vimba X library are supported in Strand Camera and Braid.

 Trigger box

 Braid uses the Straw Lab Triggerbox hardware to synchronize the cameras.
-This is based on an Arduino microcontroller.
+Two hardware variants are supported: one based on an Arduino Nano and one based on a Raspberry Pi Pico.

 On Ubuntu, it is important to add your user to the dialout group so that you can access the Triggerbox.
 Do so like this: